UofUEpiBio/epiworldRShiny/inst/models/shiny_measles.md

 # Modeling Measles in Schools

-Using this app, you can simulate measles outbreaks in schools and compare **how many fewer cases a quarantine procedure yields**.
+This model simulates measles outbreaks in schools and compares **how many fewer cases a quarantine procedure yields**.
 You can specify the number of people in the school (population size), the number of initial cases, the proportion of vaccinated agents, and the simulation duration in days.

+Note that the model only simulates outbreaks within a single school and does not include transmissions that come into the school from external sources (e.g., other schools, the community, etc.).
 Learn more about the model at <https://github.com/EpiForeSITE/epiworld-measles>.